Register for Free edWebinars Below

 Join the EdFocus: The EdMarketing Community.
 As a member of the community, you’ll have access to additional resources and online discussions.

-In this webinar, Michael Ross, author of the new book, Dealing with Disruption: Lessons from the Publishing Industry, provided an inside look at the publishing process, how it has changed over the last 15 years due to innovation in technology, and the implications for educational publications, particularly digital delivery.
+In this webinar, Michael Ross, author of Dealing with Disruption: Lessons from the Publishing Industry, provided an inside look at the publishing process, how it has changed over the last 15 years due to innovation in technology, and the implications for educational publications, particularly digital delivery.

 Michael provided insights into the maturing of digital publishing and the challenges and opportunities provided by new technologies, and will discuss some of the dos and don’ts of using intellectual property in the digital age.